el-wiam/python-location-de-voiture/README.md

 - Python: The backend programming language used for implementing the system's logic and functionality.
 - MySQL: The database management system used for storing and retrieving data related to vehicles, clients, and reservations.
-- Flask: A web framework used for developing the system's API endpoints and handling HTTP requests and responses.
-- HTML/CSS: The front-end technologies used for creating the user interface of the system.
+- customTkinter: The front-end technologies used for creating the user interface of the system.
 - Connexion: A Python library that simplifies the integration of Flask with Swagger UI, providing a convenient API documentation and testing interface.
 ## Getting Started